 Dr. Margaret Cook (University of the Sunshine Coast)

 My career path could be described as ‘non-traditional’, especially within the context of an academic career.
 I have worked for years as a public historian — heritage practitioner, consultant, museum curator, oral historian, court expert witness and public speaker.
 I returned to university as a mature aged student to undertake my PhD and now also work part time as a history lecturer at the University of the Sunshine Coast.
 My recent book, A River with a City Problem: A History of Brisbane Floods, straddled the public and academic divide.
 In this workshop, I will give you frank career tips on what went well and what I could have done better.
 What I wished I had known.
 Although every career path is different, this workshop will help guide you along an enjoyable journey.

+Dr Margaret Cook is a history lecturer at the University of Sunshine Coast, an Honorary Research Fellow at La Trobe University and the University of Queensland, and a freelance historian.
 Her research interests include natural disasters, water politics, and the cotton industry.
 Her recent book is A River with a City Problem: A History of Brisbane Floods.

 Time: 2:30 – 3:45pm, July 3 2020 (over Zoom)